wq/wq.app/packages/map/README.md

 ## Map Editing
 @wq/map supports editing layers via the [Leaflet.draw] plugin.
 This functionality can be enabled by setting a `draw` attribute on the map's `edit` mode configuration.
 The `draw` configuration will be passed on to the Leaflet draw control to enable different drawing types.

-The draw functionality is meant to work in close integration with [wq.db.rest] - particularly to edit [LocatedModel]s and other models with `geometry` fields.
+The draw functionality is meant to work in close integration with [wq.db.rest] - particularly to edit models with `geometry` fields.
 The basic workflow is like this:

  1. User navigates to /mymodel/1234/edit
  2. @wq/map loads /mymodel/1234/edit.geojson and displays it on a Leaflet.draw-enabled map
- 3. User makes edits, which are serialized as a `FeatureCollection` to a hidden `geometry` or `locations` field in the form (this can be customized with the `geometryField` layer configuration option).
+ 3. User makes edits, which are serialized as a `FeatureCollection` to a hidden `geometry` field in the form (this can be customized with the `geometryField` layer configuration option).
- 4. User posts form to server, which parses and stores the geometry field, potentially splitting the geometries into multiple `Location` instances.
+ 4. User posts form to server, which parses and stores the geometry field.

 Note that there is an asymmetry between how the geographic data is initially loaded (edit.geojson) and how it is saved (form field).
 This is primarily to avoid needing to store the entire geographic dataset in offline storage.
 However, there are workarounds available if offline geographic data storage is needed.